Pyramid Natarajan

 Pyramid Natarajan is a former Indian actor and producer, who has appeared in character roles in Tamil cinema.
-He made his breakthrough as an actor playing a role in Mani Ratnam's Alai Payuthey (2000) portraying the role of Madhavan's father, before playing the antagonist in several films.
+He made his breakthrough as an actor playing a role in Mani Ratnam's Alai Payuthey (2000) playing Madhavan's father, before playing the antagonist in several films.

 Career

 Natarajan was born in a village called Valuthoor near, Papanasam, Thanjavur, Tamil Nadu and studied in Shaukathul Islam Balya Muslim Sangam Higher Elementary School in his boyhood and moved to Madras as a teenager, hoping to make a breakthrough into films.
 He was able to briefly join K. Balachander's drama troupe, Ragini Recreations, and appear in productions before soon starting his own troupe and staging a play.
 Following a successful business proposal, Natarajan was able to take over as executive producer of Gemini Films and was able to learn the nuances of administration.

 He joined hands with K.Balachander to nurture Kavithalayaa Productions as a joint production company.

 In 1997 Pyramid Entertainment Limited was promoted by Mr. V. Natarajan.
 Before promoting the company, V. Natarajan had produced number of films.
 He had been involved in 55 films in various capacities such as executive director, Executive Producer and Producer.
 He is an executive committee member of various Trade Bodies like Tamil Film Producers Council & South Indian Film Chamber of Commerce.
 He is also a member of the government body formed to deal with film industry and also an advisory committee member on Film Taxation.

 He is currently running a hotel.